mtnbkr88/ESP32CAMVideoRecorder/README.md

   - Recording times can be set from 10 to 300 seconds
   - Motion detection is available if a PIR motion sensor is connected to GPIO3 (U0RXD) (after the firmware is uploaded).
+  - Time action trigger.
-    Motion detection can trigger the following actions:
+  - Motion detection and time can trigger the following actions:
     - Take a picture.
     - Take a picture and email it.
     - Make a video.